aviuxd/showcon/README.md

 ## Installation and Usage

-1. Clone this repo and 'cd' into the folder in terminal.
+1. Clone this repo and `cd` into the folder in terminal.
 2. Install dependencies using

-	npm install (Test it out)
+		npm install

 3. Add your icons to `icons` folder.
 4. Terminal into the app folder and start the by typing `node app.js`.
 5. Go into the browser and open `localhost:35700` to view your icons on the page.
-6. `showcon/icons' folder is watched by Showcon while running.
+6. `showcon/icons` folder is watched by Showcon while running.
 You can continue adding removing icons from the folder and refreshing the page will provide latest list of icons.

 ## Customization